 Factors influencing your child's development

 Premature birth can affect the way your child develops, and the earlier your child was born, the higher the risks, so you need to keep an eye out for any area where you think there could be a delay.
-However, it's all about striking a balance: every child develops in their own unique way, and your baby's development will depend on a range of factors, including his genetic make-up, and the environment and influences around him.
+However, it's all about striking a balance: every child develops in their own unique way.

 How their time in hospital can affect premature babies